Vladimir Nabokov

 Jane Grayson Best First Book Prize

-Starting in 2023, the prize will be awarded every two years for a first monograph that makes a significant contribution to Nabokov studies.
+Starting in 2023, the prize are awarded every two years for a first monograph that makes a significant contribution to Nabokov studies.
 Collections of essays are not eligible.
 Books constituting, substantially, a published dissertation previously awarded the Zoran Kuzmanovich Prize are not eligible for the Jane Grayson Prize.
-The Jane Grayson Prize will be awarded next in 2024 for a book published between 2022-2023.
+The Jane Grayson Prize will be awarded next in 2026 for a book published between 2024 or 2025.
+No competition in 2025.

 Value $1500.